surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Logical_Operators.md

 that contains the and operator is FALSE, the right operand isn't evaluated.
 If the left operand in a statement that contains the or statement is TRUE, the right operand isn't evaluated.
-As a result, you can use these statements in the same way that you would use the `If` statement.
+As a result, you can use these statements in the same way that you would use the `if` statement.

 ## See also